cookeem/kubeadm-ha/README.md

 #### system configuration

-* 以下on all kubernetes nodes: 都是使用root用户进行操作
+* 以下on all kubernetes nodes: all commands are operated by root user

-* on all kubernetes nodes: 增加kubernetes仓库
+* on all kubernetes nodes: add kubernetes' repository
 ```
 $ cat <<EOF > /etc/yum.repos.d/kubernetes.repo
 [kubernetes]